Do You Have to Winterize an RV or Camper?

 If you do not have the time or desire to winterize your RV yourself, you can have someone do this for you.
 Most RV dealers and service centers offer winterizing services, so it should not be hard to find a place to have this service done.

-The price for winterizing your RV will vary based on a few factors.
-Your location, the service center you choose, and the size and style of your RV will impact the cost of winterization.
-The cost of winterizing a Class A motorhome ranges from $150 to $200.
-For a Class B or C camper, the price will be a little bit less.
-Expect to pay anywhere from $100-$150 for this service.
+The price of winterizing your RV will vary based on several factors.
+Your location, the service center you choose, and the size and style of your RV will impact the cost.
+The cost of winterizing a Class A motorhome ranges from $250 to $300.
+The price will be a little bit less for a Class B or C camper.
+Expect to pay anywhere from $200 to $250 for this service.

-One important thing to keep in mind if you plan to have someone else winterize your RV is that you will need to schedule this service months in advance.
-All RVers winterize their rigs around the same time, which means that demand is high for this service during the late fall and early winter months.
+One important thing to keep in mind if you plan to have someone else winterize your RV is that you will need to schedule this service month in advance.
+All RVers winterize their rigs around the same time, which means that demand for this service is high during the late fall and early winter months.

 Fall and early winter are also busy times for RV service centers in general, as many people prefer to get maintenance done on their RVs during the colder months when they are not traveling.
 For these reasons, you will need to schedule the service ahead of time and be sure not to wait until the last minute.